humanapp/user-interface-base/README.md

 mkc build
 ```

-If you add the extension from VS Code instead, use the MakeCode Asset Explorer's
+If you add the extension from VS Code instead, use the MakeCode Extension's
 Add an Extension command and paste:

 ```text